lymanjohnson/snippets/notes.md

 - use PUT instead of POST for update

 REQS:
 - allow you to see a list of all YOUR snippets for a specific language
 - allow you to see a list of all YOUR snippets for a specific tag

+REACH:

+- allow you to sort snippets by date created or updated, and by number of stars [REACH]

+DONE:
 - allow you to view all snippets site-wide for a specific tag [REACH]
 - allow you to view all snippets site-wide for a specific language [REACH]
 - allow you to view all snippets for another person [REACH]